MicroEJ/docs/SDK6UserGuide/createProject.rst

         id("com.microej.gradle.library") version "0.3.0"
     }

-  Please refer to the page :ref:`gradle_module_natures` for a complete list of the available MicroEJ natures and their corresponding plugins.
+  Please refer to the page :ref:`sdk6_module_natures` for a complete list of the available MicroEJ natures and their corresponding plugins.

 Eclipse
 -------